Imstupidpleasehelp/c-lesson/clesson/clesson/readme.md

-A dad joke database written in C#.
+A Full-Stack dad joke database written in C#.